 14 Depart from evil and do good; Seek peace and pursue it.

-Indeed, there are difficult people or troublemakers in the world that will frustrate all your attempts to resolve conflicts with them quickly as you desire.
+Truly, there are difficult people or trouble-makers in the world that will frustrate all your attempts to resolve conflicts with them quickly as you desire.

 This is why the Scripture admonishes, “If it is possible, as much as depends on you, live peaceably with all men.”
 (Rom.
 12:18 NKJV).

-When a believer has a conflict, dispute, or disagreement with another believer, the Scripture offers guidelines on resolving the conflict quickly and amicably.
+When a believer has a conflict, dispute or disagreement with another believer, the Scripture offers some guidelines on how to resolve the conflict quickly and amicably.

-Regrettably, many believers today pay no attention to these divine guidelines for resolving conflicts, thereby allowing the devil to exploit minor conflicts to wreak great havoc in their lives, relationships, marriages, or homes.
+Regrettably, many believers today pay no attention to these divine guidelines for resolving conflicts, thereby allowing the devil to exploit small conflicts to wreck great havocs in their lives, relationships, marriages, or homes.

 It is indeed wisdom to pursue peace when there is a conflict or disagreement between you and your brother or sister in Christ following the guidelines and instructions taught by the Lord Jesus.
-These guidelines are spelled out in Matthew 18:15-17.
+These guidelines are clearly spelt out in Matthew 18:15-17.

 Matthew 18:15-17 – NKJV